 It is the policy of our firm to avoid any conflict of interest when providing services to you.
 However, where an unavoidable conflict may arise we will advise you of this in writing before providing any service.
 If you have not been advised of any such conflict you may assume that none arises.
 We will avoid conflicts of interest relating to fees, commission, other rewards or remuneration linked to the achievement of targets that do not consider your best interests.
 A full copy of our conflicts of interest policy is available on request.

 In some cases, we may be a party to a profit-share arrangement with Insurers/Product Producers.
-Agreements to this effect are in place with the following: Aviva, Brokerline Direct, RSA, Zurich, Axa, Premium Credit and Travelers.
+Agreements to this effect are in place with the following: Brokerline Direct, Axa, Premium Credit, Travelers and Liberty.
 Any business arranged with these providers on your behalf is placed with them as they are at the time of placement the most suitable to meet your requirements taking all relevant information, demands and needs into account.

 All complaints are fully investigated and the complainant updated at intervals of not greater than 20 business days.
 We will attempt to investigate and resolve a complaint within 40 business days.
 On completion of our investigation, we will provide you with a written report of the outcome.
 All complaints should be directed in writing to The Complaints Officer, Travers & Co.
 Insurances Ltd., 7 Upper Main Street, Arklow, Co.
 Wicklow.

 Investor Compensation Scheme

-Travers & Co.
-Insurances Ltd are members of the Investor Compensation Scheme established under Section 38 of the Investor Compensation Act 1998 and operated by the Investor Compensation Company Ltd. (ICCL).
-Compensation may be payable where money or investment instruments owed or belonging to clients and held, administered or managed by the firm cannot be returned to those clients for the time being and where there is no reasonably foreseeable opportunity of the firm being able to do so.
+We are members of the Investor Compensation Scheme established under Section 38 of the Investor Compensation Act 1998 and operated by the Investor Compensation Company Ltd. (ICCL).
+Compensation may be payable where money or investment instruments owed or belonging to Clients and held, administered or managed by the firm cannot be returned to those Clients for the time being and where there is no reasonably foreseeable opportunity of the firm being able to do so.

 A right to compensation will arise only: